-- 7. Add a summary of your changes to the [Unreleased] section of the CHANGELOG.md. - 8.
-If you are a core developer and want to release a new version: - a.
-Make sure all changes are committed and merged on main - b.
-Use the bump2version package to update the version in the python file b2luigi/init.py as well as the git tag. flit will automatically use this.
+- 5. If you are a core developer and want to release a new version: - a.
+Make sure all changes are committed and merged on master - b.
+Use the bumpversion package to update the version in the python file b2luigi/init.py as well as the git tag. flit will automatically use this.